jsquyres/github-webhooks/README.md

      * Check the "Pull request" event.
      * You can choose to leave the "Push" event checked or not.
    * Make the webhook active.
-1. When you create a webhook at github.com, it should send a "ping" request to the webhook to make sure it is correct.
+1. When you create a webhook at github.com / your GHE server, it should send a "ping" request to the webhook to make sure it is correct.
    * On your git repository's webhooks page, click on your webhook.
    * On the resulting page, scroll down to the "Recent Deliveries" section.
 The very first delivery will be the "ping" event.
    * Click on the first delivery and check that the response code is 200.